The Best Birding in Cape May and Lewes

 Birdwatching from the Ferry and Beyond

-Situated on the Atlantic Flyway, the Delaware and southern New Jersey capes offer some of the best birdwatching opportunities in the country, making them premier ecotourism destinations year-round.
-Expect to spot a wide variety of seabirds, songbirds, shorebirds, raptors and more.
-Trails are open, but be aware that some bird walks may subject to COVID-19 guidelines.
+The Twin-Capes, on Delaware Bay, are situated on the Atlantic Flyway.
+The Delaware and southern New Jersey capes offer some of the best birdwatching opportunities in the country, making them premier ecotourism destinations year-round.
+Expect to spot various seabirds, songbirds, shorebirds, and raptors.
+Since the end of the pandemic, some rare and first-ever sightings have occurred from the Ferry.

 On the Ferry